Upabjojr/sympy/docs/internals/hyperexpand.rst

 ***********************************

 Adding new formulae to the tables is straightforward.
-At the top of the file ``diofant/simplify/hyperexpand.py``, there is a function called :func:`~diofant.simplify.hyperexpand.add_formulae`.
+At the top of the file ``sympy/simplify/hyperexpand.py``, there is a function called :func:`~sympy.simplify.hyperexpand.add_formulae`.
 Nested in it are defined two helpers, ``add(ap, bq, res)`` and ``addb(ap, bq, B, C, M)``, as well as dummys ``a``, ``b``, ``c``, and ``z``.